Future of Technology

 Most boards now accept that AI will change their business.
 Few have a defensible view on what it changes first, what it changes structurally, and what it does to the labour model their P&L assumes.
 The gap between accepting AI as a trend and treating it as a strategic variable is where serious organisations are exposed.

-Boards are being asked to make irreversible capital decisions on AI, quantum and biotech without a credible internal voice on where these technologies are actually heading.
-The default response is to delegate the question to consultants who repeat last year’s consensus.
-That leaves the most consequential bets on the desk of leaders without the technical horizon to make them.
+Boards are being asked to make irreversible bets on AI, quantum, and biotech without a credible internal voice on where these technologies are actually heading.
+The instinct is to delegate the question to consultants who repeat last year’s consensus.
+That leaves the most consequential decisions with leaders who lack the horizon to judge them.

 Most organisations talk about innovation and ship incremental product.
 The gap shows up in how invention is governed: which problems get resourced, how patents become products, and how a founder or intrapreneur converts a research prototype into a funded, regulated, commercial business.
 Boards want operators who have done both sides, scaled invention inside a multinational and built a venture from nothing.